Photo by Williams + Hirakawa

 Yeah, on top of these loops.
 There was a lot of that stuff going on.
 I like to be playful in the studio; it''s fun.

 Were there any situations where you fell in love with the demo and couldn''t match the feel on the final version?

 Yeah.
 I''m still going through the struggles of that.
 I guess they call it demo-itis.
 You know, I don''t know if it''s the simplicity or if it''s just that you like that it''s not perfect or you like that it sounds weathered, or whatever it is, [with] the demos.
 And then you hear this glossed-up, big version of the song, and it maybe doesn''t capture the sentiment as well as the demo did.
-I struggle with that every time
+I struggle with that every time we record.